Related product I-Share

 Repository Manager

-2. In the results list of e-collections, click the ellipses (...)/more actions menu to the right of the Electronic Collection Name and choose Edit Service to edit the Full Text service in the Electronic Service Editor.
+2. In the results list of e-collections, click the three ellipses/more actions menu to the right of the Electronic Collection Name and choose Edit Service to edit the Full Text service in the Electronic Service Editor.
+The screenshot that follows shows the drop down menu from the three ellipses with a down arrow pointing at the three ellipses and a left pointing arrow next to Edit Service.

-• Examples in the screenshot below are fake CUSTOMER_ID and OPIDs; be sure to input the correct IDs for your institution!
+• Examples in the screenshot below are a fake CUSTOMER_ID and OPID; be sure to input the correct IDs for your institution!

 • If you do not know your library's EBSCO Customer ID or OPID, check with EBSCO Support via EBSCO Connect.
 It is a good idea to check with EBSCO on what authentication methods they have listed for your library for each EBSCO collection to ensure information is consistent between your library and EBSCO.